VeritasSupraOmnia/mystdasmlib/Readme.md

 			A header enabling marginal assembly-time programming of register size.
 Enables using one macro label for multiple register sizes.
 	-	cstring.ah:
 			A header for easy declaration of string constants.
+	-	regstat.ah:
+			A debugging header, it allows easy runtime saving, organization, formatting and printing of registers.
+Currently only deals with base x64 regs and xmm regs, and does so slowly.